LimePoint/opschain/docs/examples/running_a_simple_terraform_change.md

 ### Using your own Kubernetes cluster

-_If you are using a SaaS trial instance of OpsChain see the section below._
+_If you are using a SaaS demo instance of OpsChain see the section below._

 If this example, and your OpsChain API server, are running on your own Kubernetes cluster, you will need to create a namespace and a role that grants the opschain-runner service account, permissions to create the example resources.
 You can do this by applying the manifest included in this repo.